gordonbrander/trello_to_gh/README.md

 ## Configuring

+The script assumes two configuration files:

+- `config.json` contains the Github-to-Trello configuration (can be customized via `--config_file` flag)
+- `credentials.json` contains a GitHub OAuth token for communicating with GitHub's API.

 The script assumes you have a `config.json` file in the same directory as the script.

+### config.json

 Example `config.json` file: